SQL UPDATE JOIN – Update One Table Using Data from Another

 - Only in MySQL

 Q10.
-Which SQL command lets you undo a faulty update?
+Which command undoes an update?

 - SAVE